MarcinKozak/DatabaseMigrator/README.md

 ### When to use

-Sometimes you can have an opportunity to make your custom database based on the existing one but in your opinion you can design it in the better way for example primary keys are not names simply as ```id``` but in the ```<table_name>_id pattern```, or columns values are not exactly what you want.
+Sometimes you can have an opportunity to make your custom database based on the existing one but in your opinion you can design it in better way for example primary keys are not names simply as ```id``` but in the ```<table_name>_id pattern```, or columns values are not exactly what you want.

 ### Installation